Regulatory intelligence · case study

 • Keep the non-high-risk parts of the AI Act programme on the 2 August 2026 date — the deferral covers the high-risk requirements, not the whole Act.

-• Confirm the CV screening model sits in the Annex III track (December 2027 under the agreement) rather than the embedded-product track (August 2028).
+• Confirm the CV screening model sits in the Annex III track (December 2027 under the amended regulation) rather than the embedded-product track (August 2028).

 • Check whether any generative components placed on the market before 2 August 2026 rely on the content-marking postponement to 2 December 2026.